Reading Worksheets

 Students will learn to the sequence of events that take place in the narrative.

-Students will learn to proofread and correct the work of others.
+Students will learn to proofread and correct the work of others over a series of paragraphs and extended text.

 A body of text may target certain audiences more than others.
 We are attempting to help students learn how to understand the general value of an argument.